bemasc/risav/draft-xu-ipsecme-risav.md

 The AS-scoped AH headers are only for AS-to-AS communication.
 Sending ASes MUST NOT add such headers unless the receiving AS has explicitly opted to receive them.
 Receiving ASes MUST strip off all such headers for packets whose destination is inside the AS, even if the AS is not currently inspecting the ICV values.

-Transport mode normally imposes a space overhead of 32 octets.
+Transport mode normally imposes a space overhead of 32 octets, no more than general IPsec AH.

 ### ICMP rewriting